Financial-Times/dotcom-reliability-kit/docs/getting-started/throwing-errors.md

 }
 ```

 Then you may want to add in some code to check that the data passed in is _definitely_ an array, because otherwise your code won't work correctly.
-You might add something like this:
+You might add something like this, **which is incorrect** (explained below example):

 ```js
 function uppercaseAll(array) {